ojobabs/Data-Science-Cookbook/Git/test.md

 ### 3.1 Creating a Centralized Repository

-The centralized workflow uses a single repository stored on GitLab—that is, every single member of the collaboration team will  `push`  and  `pull`  to the same Git repo.
-However, since each repository needs to be created under a particular account, a  _single member_  of the team will need to create that repository (e.g., by clicking the  _“New”_  button on the “Repositories” tab on the GitHub web portal).
+The centralized workflow uses a single repository stored on GitLab—that is, every single member of the collaboration team will  `push`  and  `pull`  to the same GitLab repo.
+However, since each repository needs to be created under a particular account, a  _single member_  of the team will need to create that repository (e.g., by clicking the  _“New”_  button on the “Repositories” tab on the GitLab web portal).

 To make sure everyone is able to  `push`  to the repository, whoever creates the repo will need to add the other team members as collaborators.[2](https://learning.oreilly.com/library/view/Programming+Skills+for+Data+Science:+Start+Writing+Code+to+Wrangle,+Analyze,+and+Visualize+Data+with+R,+First+Edition/9780135159071/ch20.xhtml#ch20fn2)  They can do this under the  _“Settings”_  tab of the repo’s web portal page, as shown in  [Figure 20.9](https://learning.oreilly.com/library/view/Programming+Skills+for+Data+Science:+Start+Writing+Code+to+Wrangle,+Analyze,+and+Visualize+Data+with+R,+First+Edition/9780135159071/ch20.xhtml#fig20_9).
 (The creator will want to give all team members “write” access so they can  `push`  changes to the repo.)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxMzI2NDk0LC0xNjU3MTQwNjExLC0xOT
+eyJoaXN0b3J5IjpbLTE2MTk2OTgxMTksLTE2NTcxNDA2MTEsLT
-g2MTU5MDE5LDE1NDI1Mjc5NjMsLTEwNTEwMzgxOSwtMTQ4NDI1
+E5ODYxNTkwMTksMTU0MjUyNzk2MywtMTA1MTAzODE5LC0xNDg0
-MzM5MiwyMDgyNTA3NzU4XX0=
+MjUzMzkyLDIwODI1MDc3NThdfQ==
 -->